danwt/research-artifacts-concurrent-trees/java/README.md

 ## Development

-Create a new Intellij project from this directory and ensure the Java version being used is `16`.
-Ensure Intellij is configured to build and run and run tests using `IntelliJ IDEA`:
+Create a new IntelliJ project from this directory and ensure the Java version being used is `16`.
+Ensure IntelliJ is configured to build and run and run tests using `IntelliJ IDEA`:

 ![preferences](./preferences.png)